SHTOOLS/SHTOOLS/docs/pages/mydoc/python-datasets-constants.md

 The coefficients can be read up to a maximum specified degree by providing the optional variable `lmax`.
 For IGRF magnetic field coefficients, the year of the output coefficients can be specified by the optional argument `year` (the default is 2020).

-The following is the list of implemented datasets:
+The following is the list of implemented datasets.
+Additional older or deprecated datasets can be found in the `historical` module for each body.

 ### Mercury